Learn About Florence, Its History And Society

 - Michelangelo (1475-1564)

-Parola Italian language school capitalizes on its location by organizing field trips, extracurricular activities and relevant educational courses such as our drawing course or art courses to take advantage of the rich cultural surroundings in Florence.
+Parola Italian language school capitalizes on its location by organizing field trips, extracurricular activities, and relevant supplementary courses such as our drawing course or art courses to take advantage of Florence’s rich cultural surroundings.

-Another famous figure in the great history of Florence, became famous for his sermons in which he harshly criticized the morality of the contemporary times.
-After denouncing the Pope, the Florentines grew tired of his severe criticisms.
-As a consequence, Savonarola was declared a heretic and burned at the stake in the Piazza della Signoria in 1498.
-In our “History of Florence” course included in the supplementary list of courses, we study the events that led to the accusations against Savonarola and students learn the reasons he originally became popular and then subsequently fell out of favor in Florence.
+In our “History of Florence” course included in the supplementary list of courses, we study the events that led to the accusations against Savonarola and students learn why he originally became popular and then subsequently fell out of favor in Florence.